ActiveBrainAtlas2/preprocessing-pipeline/docs/Reorganizing_documentation/Reorganization_Plan.md

 3. **Strong dependenciess between the code and the database** This issue is a documentation issue and a design issue: a lot of the code is written specifically to work with the database and with django.
 This makes it harder to understand the code and to isolate bugs.
 The django code should have a common and simple API so that the rest of the code does not have to be changed if we choose to switch from django to something else or if we want to give a part of the code (for example the marked cell detector) to anther lab.
 4. The file ` programmer/high.level.overall.design.of.projects.md `  is incoherent and too long.
 I wrote what I believe is a better version in

 ### Goals for user Documentation

+1. **Task Specific** a typical user wants to use the system in a particular way.
+It is therefor desirable to create a specialized documentation for each workflow.
+Parts of the workflows can be common, so they can be put in files that are poointed to by the workflow documentation.
-1. **Completeness:** The documentation should note assume prior knowledge of the user.
+2. **Completeness:** The documentation should note assume prior knowledge of the user.
 The explanation should be step-by-step.
-2. **Readability** The explanation should be written in good english and explain all terms before they are used.
+3. **Readability** The explanation should be written in good english and explain all terms before they are used.
+User documentation quality is judged by the target user.

+# Testing Plan

+There are two types of testing:

+* Internal unit-tests: Tests suits are run through scripts to check each class whether its publc methods work as expected.
+The tests are written by programmers but are run automatically after each addition or change.
+* External Usability tests: Test are done by users (not programmers) to evaluate whether the system as expected.

+Currently, we have no systematic unit tests and the extarnal tests are not done systematically.

+To organize the internal tests there are many well established frameworks, such as `systest` and `unittest`